Multivariate continuous-time autoregressive moving-average processes on cones: Cone valued MCARMA processes

-where the right-hand side of~\eqref{eq:bk22-prop:bk22-positive-stationary-proof-1} is again positive, since $\pi(C)$ is an algebra cone.
+where the right-hand side of~\eqref{eq:bk22-prop:bk22-positive-stationary-proof-1} is again positive, since $\pi(\cK)$ is an algebra cone.
 It thus follows that for every $i=1,\ldots,p$ the linear factor $(\lambda\opI-\hat{\opA}_{i})^{-1}$ in the decomposition~\eqref{eq:bk22-decomposition-linear} is completely monotone and by assumption $\opQ$ is completely monotone as well.
 Now the assertion follows since the product of completely monotone functions is again completely monotone (use the general Leibniz's rule here) and hence~\cref{item:bk22-positive-stationary-2} follows from part i). \end{proof}

-\begin{remark} \begin{enumerate} \item[i)] In the univariate case an analog to~\cref{item:bk22-positive-stationary-1} was shown in~\cite[Theorem 2]{TC05}.
+\begin{remark} \begin{enumerate} \item[i)] In the univariate case an analog of~\cref{item:bk22-positive-stationary-1} was shown in~\cite[Theorem 2]{TC05}.
 Here we extend the result to the multivariate setting.
 However, it is to be noted that the result can be extended even beyond finite-dimensions.
-In fact, also for certain Hilbert-valued CARMA processes as introduced in~\cite{BS18} a similar characterization can be shown. \item[ii)] The factorization of operator polynomials into the form~\eqref{eq:bk22-decomposition-linear} is well studied in the literature, see, e.g.~\cite{Lei86} and in particular for matrix polynomials \cite{GLR09}.
+In fact, also for certain Hilbert-valued CARMA processes as introduced in~\cite{BS18} a similar characterization can be shown and will be discussed in future work. \item[ii)] The factorization of operator polynomials into the form~\eqref{eq:bk22-decomposition-linear} is well studied in the literature, see, e.g.~\cite{Lei86} and in particular for matrix polynomials \cite{GLR09}.
 For instance, a sufficient criteria for $\opP(\lambda)$ to admit a factorization of the form~\eqref{eq:bk22-decomposition-linear} is that the transition operator $\cA_{p}$ is diagonizable.
 If an operator polynomial is factorizable, then the operators $\hat{\opA}_{i}$ can be computed by iterated operator division and the additional positivity conditions can be checked thereafter. \end{enumerate} \end{remark}

-The strength of~\cref{item:bk22-positive-stationary-2}, however, lays in the fact that it provides us with a simple method to construct positive stationary MCARMA processes by choosing suitable operators $\hat{\op{A}}_{i}$ for $i=1,\ldots,p$.
+The strength of~\cref{item:bk22-positive-stationary-2}, however, lays in the fact that it provides us with a simple method to construct cone valued stationary MCARMA processes by choosing suitable operators $\hat{\op{A}}_{i}$ for $i=1,\ldots,p$.
 This is explained in the following example by means of a second order MCARMA process:

 \begin{example} Let $n=m=d$ for some $d\in\MN$, $p=2$ and $\opQ(\lambda)=\opI$.
 Moreover, let $\hat{\opA}_{1},\hat{\opA}_{2}\in\cL(\MM_{d})$ be quasi-positive with $\tau(\hat{\opA}_{1}),\tau(\hat{\opA}_{2})<0$.
 For example, we could choose $\hat{\opA}_{i}x\df \hat{A}_{i}x+x\hat{A}_{i}^{*}$ for some matrix $A_{i}\in \MM_{d}$ with $\tau(\hat{A}_{i})<0$ for $i=1,2$.
 Note that in this case for $i=1,2$ we have $\sigma(\hat{\opA}_{i})=\sigma(\hat{A}_{i})+\sigma(\hat{A}_{i})$, see~\cite{Ros56}.
 If we set $\opA_{1}\df \hat{\opA}_{1}+\hat{\opA}_{2}$ and $\opA_{2}\df\hat{\opA}_{1}\hat{\opA}_{2}$, we see that